 Minimum Education and Experience:

-- B.S. or advanced degree and industry experience in engineering or software preferred;
+- B.S. or advanced degree and industry experience in cell biology or biochemistry preferred;

 - J.D. degree and an active license to practice in at least one US jurisdiction;

 - USPTO registration with 5+ years of experience in US patent prosecution and portfolio management;

 - Excellent writing, negotiation, and communication skills;

 - Experience in US patent litigation, European patent practice, patent portfolio development, licensing, and enforcement in a corporate setting is preferred;